-In some limited circumstances, if the outcome of the opinion is that the patent is invalid, the UKIPO may take action to revoke the patent.
+In some limited circumstances, if the outcome of the opinion is that the patent is clearly invalid due to lack of novelty or inventive step, the UKIPO may take action to revoke the patent.
+This can occur with a UK or EP(UK) patent.
 In this case, the patent holder will have a further opportunity to defend the patent, including the option to apply for amendment of the patent.

 What is the cost?

 The official fee for requesting an opinion from the UKIPO is low - £200 (as at January 2015).
 However, there are costs associated with putting together the documents for requesting the opinion, and monitoring the procedure.
 Costs will vary significantly depending on the complexity of the issues.
 Get in touch with your regular Mewburn contact for more information.